FelixKahle/Cencora.Azure.Timevault/README.md

 To fetch timezone information for a given address or set of coordinates, make a request to the Timevault service's relevant endpoint.
 The service will attempt to return timezone data from Cosmos DB if available; otherwise, it will query Azure Maps for the required information and store it in Cosmos DB for future use.

+## Thoughts

+Adopting a more streamlined approach by focusing on city, postal code, and country information could substantially enhance efficiency and reduce reliance on the Azure Maps API.
+This method significantly limits the necessity for highly detailed address searches, leading to a reduction in API call frequency.
+Additionally, it could also lower storage costs by focusing on storing more generalized location data.
+Streamlining the data retrieval to these broader categories helps in striking a cost-effective balance between achieving operational accuracy and reducing expenditures.
+Considering these advantages, it might be beneficial to consider eliminating the option for querying specific addresses altogether.
+This adjustment would further optimize the service's performance and cost-efficiency, aligning with the goal of minimizing operational costs while maintaining effective time zone management capabilities.

 ## Implementation Note

 The `azure-sdk-for-net` currently does not offer a client implementation for the Azure Maps Timezone service.
 To bridge this gap, we've developed our custom implementation, which is included in this repository and distributed as a NuGet package alongside the Timevault service code.
 This solution serves as an interim workaround, enabling us to utilize Azure Maps for timezone information retrieval effectively.